Kaditya98829/AngularCrud/README.md

 # Cricle360

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.
-## install the npm packages using npm instll or npm i
+## install the npm packages using npm install or npm i
 ### Development server
 Note: before using npm start run the backend first and dont use ng serve Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.